genderkit/genderkit/_resources/referral-appointment.md

 What happens next depends on your age:

 - *if you're under 17*, you are normally referred straight to a gender service, but in some parts of the UK, your GP might need to refer you to Child and Adolescent Mental Health Services (CAMHS) first who will then refer you on to gender services.
 You can see your GP without your parents present, and the GP shouldn't tell your parents about what you've talked about without your consent, though they might encourage you to talk to them yourself.
 - *if you're 17 or over*, your GP should always refer you straight to the gender service.
 You should *not* be asked to use a mental health service or counsellor.
 If you are living in England, you may be asked which gender service you wish to be referred to.
-If you don’t know what services you can access use our [list of UK gender services]({% link _resources/gender-services.md %}).
+If you don’t know which services you can access use our [list of UK gender services]({% link _resources/gender-services.md %}).

 The person making the referral may take your height, weight, blood pressure, and waist size, and may ask you to have some blood drawn for testing.
 They might also ask you if you want to update your name or gender on their records.
 They should *not* ask you to let them examine your chest or genitalia.

-The person making the referral will ask you a list of questions.
+The person making the referral will also ask you some questions.

 ### What might I be asked?

 Many gender services publish their referral form on their website, so you can look ahead to see exactly which questions you might be asked.

-Common questions that you will likely be asked include:
+Common questions that you may asked include:

 - What is your current gender identity and pronouns?
 - Have you previously attended a gender clinic?
-- Are you taking any hormones already?
+- Are you taking any hormones?
 - Do you need any support to attend appointments (e.g. an interpreter, advocate, carer?)
 - What medications do you currently take?

-Specific questions about gender you could be asked are:
+Specific questions about gender you could be asked include:

 - When did you start feeling something was wrong related to gender?
 - Did you experiment with gender during childhood (clothes, hair, makeup, etc)?